JJHick95/neural_networks_p1-chi-sea-dsc/README.md

 ![peceptron](img/nn-diagram.png)

 The perceptron in its original form took binary inputs and predicted a binary outcome.
-Similar to how a biological neuron's action potential fires if a certain electrical input signal were strong enough, it proposed an activation function looked like so:
+Similar to how a biological neuron's action potential fires if a certain electrical input signal were strong enough, it proposed an activation which converted the input into an all-or-none output.
+The activation function looked like so:

 \begin{eqnarray}
   \mbox{output} & = & \left\{ \begin{array}{ll}